DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/camera-studio-guide/Filters.rst

 |

 This filter removes areas that are overexposed.
 When one of the three RGB channels exceeds 255, it deletes the pixel.
 Usually G (green) is the first overexposed channel.
 When using the filter, HDR mode is automatically selected and can be manually cancelled if it is not necessary.
-One of the drawbacks of the filter is that some smooth edges may be distorted.

 .. figure:: images/saturation_before.png
     :align: center